 2. Find a new reading interest

 There's a reason airport shops sell so many magazines, newspapers, and books.
 You don't have to invest in a paper book or magazine: chances are you can find favourites quickly on your mobile phone, tablet, or laptop.
 Feed your mind some new information or enjoy reading about your favourite sport, hobby, or other interest.

 Walking through endless concourses is a hassle when you need to switch flights and have a short layover — or when you're running late for your flight.
 But if you're facing an unexpected delay, those long corridors can be a boon to your fitness and energy levels.
 Get up, get moving, and walk at least once an hour during flight delays.
 Your body and mood will thank you.

-4. Get to know your neighbors
+4. Get to know your neighbours

 Often, we can be tempted to isolate ourselves while on trips.
-There are few sights sadder or more common than an airport gate with travelers sitting separately with slumped shoulders or earbuds, the awkward silence only broken by the shrieks of an unhappy baby.
-Take the time to start a conversation with your fellow travelers.
+There are few sights sadder or more common than an airport gate with travellers sitting separately with slumped shoulders or earbuds, the awkward silence only broken by the shrieks of an unhappy baby.
+Take the time to start a conversation with your fellow travellers.
 You're certain to find someone with whom you share a common interest.

 5. Catch up on work

 Work is always exciting, isn't it?
 With flight delays, you could find hundreds of extra minutes for answering emails, reading reports, backtracking through Slack conversations, or scheduling tasks for the weeks to come.
 While working may not be the most exciting way to fill the time while waiting in the airport, at least you'll know things are done and you won't have to worry about them once your flight is in the air.